When it comes to telehealth in hospitals, it’s all about collaboration.

 Once a telemedicine skeptic

 Dr. Hunt began as an Eagle TeleNocturnist in 2010, working out of his home office on the small farm where he and his wife, Marty, live south of Kansas City, Kansas.
-After more than 20 years of medical practice in various settings, including emergency medicine and community practice in rural clinics, it was a welcome change, though he admits he was once highly skeptical of telemedicine.
+After more than 20 years of medical practice in various settings, including emergency medicine and community practice in rural clinics, it was a welcome change, though he admits he was once highly skeptical of telehealth in hospitals.

 “I didn’t want to use a computer,” he says.
 “I thought technology was a direct route to depersonalization, taking away from the art of practicing medicine.
 I couldn’t have been more wrong.”